netesy/luminar/README.md

+Here is the updated README for the Luminar programming language, incorporating the new memory management system:

+---

 # Luminar Programming Language

 Luminar is a statically typed programming language designed for readability, efficiency, and modern features.
 It is intended to be interpreted for development and compiled for release.
-This README provides a structured overview to help you learn Luminar effectively.
+This README provides a structured overview to help you learn Luminar effectively, with a focus on its advanced memory management system.

 ## Table of Contents